A unique display of glass and paint

 Lajvard Hall 2

-you can visit and enjoy from most beautiful glass and clay works belongs to the different historical periods.
-Also, there is a gift shop at the entrance of the museum that offers some different glass and clay gifts and some museums objects copy.
+you can visit and enjoy from most beautiful glass and clay works belonging to the different historical periods.
+Also, there is a gift shop at the entrance of the museum that offers some different glass and clay gifts and some museum objects copy.

 Visit the website of